project-ncl/bacon/guide/experimental.md

         # The matching artifact and it's dependencies will be ommited from the resulting build tree
         # The format is G:A:[C:T:]V where every part can be replaced with '*'
         - org.apache.maven:*:*
+    excludeProductizedArtifacts: false # If set to true, all -redhat-X artifacts and their dependencies are ommited from the resulting build tree
     includeArtifacts: # List of artifacts that should not be excluded from the analysis
         # The format is G:A:[C:T:]V where every part can be replaced with '*'
         - foo:*:*